-Members Kluck, Banks, Scheffke, Preston, and Chair Hrymak were present.
-Member Quirke was absent.
+Members Banks, Scheffke, Quirke, Preston, and Chair Hrymak were present.
+Member Kluck was absent.

-In attendance from Village staff was Director of Economic and Community Development Angela Mesaros, and Building Department Clerk Charise Campbell.
-Assistant Director of Economic Community and Development, Noah Schumerth was absent.
-There were no members of the public in the audience, and no members of the public were in attendance at the Zoom virtual meeting.
+In attendance from Village staff were Angela Mesaros, Director of Economic and Community Development; and Noah Schumerth, Assistant Director of Economic and Community Development.
+There were three members of the public in the audience, and no members of the public were in attendance using the Zoom virtual meeting.